 Check out the menu:

 It was TRULY weird this concept of having girls dressed up as maids, welcoming you “home” and you pay a cover charge and order some f&b for them to spend some time to take photos with you or play a game with you.
 Whattttt??
-Oh and they called Peter “master” and I, a “princess”.
+Oh and they called my husband “master” and I, a “princess”.

 I can’t even.